-owever, a change in religious feelings part of an individual does not create a novement.
-The application of social leory to cursillo has tandem attributes. stas or members of the cursillo commuve to recruit new members through rious social contacts, thereby increasional expertise about the movement in petal direction.
-Then, once the recruits a cursillistas they, too, are encouraged me evangelists or proselytes for cursillo, ing public awareness about the movea centrifugal direction.
+A change in religious feelings on the part of an individual, however, does not create a social movement.
+The application of social strain theory to cursillo has tandem attributes.
+Cursillistas or members of the cursillo community strive to recruit new members through their various social contacts, thereby increasing personal expertise about the movement in a centripetal direction.
+Then, once the recruits become cursillistas, they too are encouraged to become evangelists or proselytes for cursillo, increasina public awareness about the movement in a centrifugal direction.